SoRoSim/SoRoSim/SoRoSim V7/Docs/SorosimLinkage.md

 ```
 S1 = SorosimLinkage(L1,L2)
 ```
-This leads the user to a GUI that allows the definition of relative position and orientation of the two links with respect to other links in the linkage. #todo ==add picture==
+This leads the user to a GUI that allows the definition of relative position and orientation of the two links with respect to other links in the linkage.

 | Type | Name             | datatype | Description                                                                                             |
 | ---- | ---------------- | -------- | ------------------------------------------------------------------------------------------------------- |